knowercoder/UsefulShaders/README.md

 [Here is a list of free resources](https://knowercoder.com/blog/best-free-resources-to-master-shader-programming-in-unity/) where I learnt about the shaders and shader graphs

+## Give me a Star
 Give a &#11088; if you like this project!
+It will encourage me to add more shader graphs to this project 😊